tyleragreen/notetime/README.md

 A timeline is a list of notes of a particular tag sorted by date.
 Notetime will attempt to sort a note using the following fall-through logic:

 1. The `date` tag, if one exists.
-2. The `source-date` tag, if one exists, and no `*-source-date` tags exist.
+1. The `*-source-date`, if a single complex source exists for that note.
-4. If neither of these are found, the note will go into an `Undated Notes` at the bottom of the timeline.
+1. If neither of these are found, the note will go into an `Undated Notes` at the bottom of the timeline.

+If your notes tend to have multiple complex sources with dates, they must use a `date` tag to be properly sorted in a timeline.